 The 5 simple steps:

-- Meanwhile, heat sugar and water in a pot at medium heat until it reaches 118 - 119 C | 244 - 246 F. Brush the side with water at least once while it's heated.
+- Meanwhile, heat sugar and water in a small to medium saucepan at medium to medium-high heat until it reaches 244 - 246°F | 118 - 119°C. Brush the side with water using a pastry brush at least once while it's heated to avoid sugar crystalization.
+Lower the heat toward the end to avoid overheating the syrup.

 - Add the hot syrup to the fluffy meringue slowly from the side of a bowl as you continue whipping it at high speed.

-🎂 One batch of this recipe is enough to coat a simple 8" cake.
+One batch of this recipe is enough to coat a simple 8" cake.
 (Make more if you are piping a lot on top.)

-📌 Aya's Tips for Italian Buttercream
+📌 11 Tips for Perfect Italian Buttercream

 Preparation

-Syrup
+Hot Sugar Syrup

 Italian Meringue

-- Make a very fluffy meringue by the time the syrup reaches the temperature (118 - 119 C | 244 - 246 F).
-The timings are very important, so pay close attention to both.
-The Italian meringue can get loose when the meringue is not whipped enough.
+- Make a very fluffy meringue by the time the syrup reaches the temperature (244 - 246°F | 118 - 119°C).
+The timings are very important.
+The Italian meringue gets loose when the hot sugar syrup is added to the loose meringue.
+Also, do not over-whip the meringue until it gets separated.
+Pay close attention to both at the same time.

-- Add the syrup while it's still very hot.
+- Add the sugar syrup while it's still very hot.
 It starts thickening and getting stuck to the pot as it cools down.

 Buttercream